 5. Seoul, South Korea – one of the most modern cities in the world

-The capital of South Korea has come on leaps and bounds in the last 50 years to become one of the most modern cities in the world.
+The capital of South Korea has come on leaps and bounds in the last 50 years to become one of the most modern cities in the world, although, you should still be aware of Korean etiquette and culture when visiting.

 Following the devastation of the Korean War, many people chose to relocate from the country’s rural areas to the city.